 JP title: 装甲悪鬼村正

 Soukou Akki Muramasa, written by Narahara Ittetsu of Hanachirasu fame, was a VN released back in 2009 by popular VN company Nitroplus, known for their fairly dark visual novels (a well-known example being Saya no Uta).
-And honestly, Muramasa is probably their very best title to date; a true crowning achievement of the medium.
+And honestly, Muramasa is probably their very best title to date, as well as a true crowning achievement of the medium.

 Note: The review lightly alludes to the main themes of the VN, so if you’d prefer to go into it completely blind, well… you know.
 Don’t read on.

 Optimally, I would recommend just going into the VN with no prior knowledge — once you see the final scene of Chapter 1, you’ll instantly understand just what kind of a ride you’ve signed up for.
 Needless to say, Nitro+ is extremely good at trolling their own readers, and then casting them into a sea of pitch black despair.
-Forget the rules that govern most other VNs.
-The motto of the game declares: This is not the story of a hero.
-This is a VN designed to make heroic souls lose hope.
-To force those gallant enough to believe in justice quiver in fear.
-In short, a dark, twisted story dealing with very simple, but very heavy questions.
-What does it mean to wield a blade and kill a man?
-What is the concept of justice?
-Of good and evil?
 If we wish to break it down, it really is quite a simple story, but the VN explores it in such great detail that it just becomes a beast of its own.
-This is very much a Nitro+ tale, so if you’re expecting a happy-go-lucky, feel good adventure, this will not be your kind of game.
+This is very much a Nitro+ tale, so if you’re expecting a happy-go-lucky, feel-good adventure, this will not be your kind of game.

-There are three routes in total, each designed to showcase the specific mentality/ideal of a given heroine (heroism, revenge and the True Route unlocking after the others are completed), and how the protagonist, Minato Kageaki, responds to and deals with them, all while being forced to tread on vastly different paths and meet with different characters in each route — the actual order of the routes (Ichijou/Kanae first, and then Muramasa’s True End) also holds a significance, symbolizing Kageaki’s own personal development; in order to fully appreciate the True route, you have to be aware of what he had experienced in the other two.
+There are three routes in total, each designed to showcase the specific mentality/ideal of a given heroine (heroism, revenge and the true/canon route unlocking after the others are completed), and how the protagonist, Minato Kageaki, responds to and deals with them, all while being forced to tread on vastly different paths and meet with different characters in each route — the actual order of the routes (Ichijou/Kanae first, and then Muramasa’s true end) also holds a significance, symbolizing Kageaki’s own personal development; in order to fully appreciate the true route, you have to be aware of what he had experienced in the other two.
 Romance is hardly the point of the routes, or the heroines themselves (and many of the H-scenes are unavoidable rape, so there’s that, too).

-And to *all* of this comes the other main plot line, which, albeit being very much connected to the first, is about something entirely different.
+And if that alone wasn’t enough, there’s also the other main plot line, which, albeit being very much connected to the first, is about something entirely different.
 By this I mean the case of the mysterious Silver Star, the white Tsurugi that Kageaki vehemently chases across the land, hell-bent on stopping it at all costs.
 What is the Silver Star and why does it fly across the land of Yamato, wreaking havoc wherever it goes?
 And how does Kageaki himself come into the picture?
-Once again, at its core, this is a very simple problem as well that basically sheds light on Kageaki’s dark past, but the more you find out about its origins and all the twisted circumstances that led to it, the more interesting it all becomes, culminating in a really moving finale and a subsequent, near-cathartic (but nonetheless tremendously bittersweet) epilogue that truly makes Kageaki’s character development complete and finished, with a certain sense of closure (but still leaving room for more, as evidenced by the fandisc sequel).
+Once again, at its core, this is a very simple problem as well that basically sheds light on Kageaki’s past, but the more you find out about its origins and all the twisted circumstances that led to it, the more interesting it all becomes, culminating in a really moving finale and a subsequent, near-cathartic (but nonetheless tremendously bittersweet) epilogue that truly makes Kageaki’s character development complete and finished, with a certain sense of closure (but still leaving room for more, as evidenced by the fandisc sequel).

 The characters themselves are all memorable, even the lesser side characters/antagonists.
-Kageaki himself, along with his partner, the female mecha spider, Muramasa, make one hell of a main pair — their rocky relationship is what makes the True route that much more fascinating, and especially satisfying by the time you reach the end.
+Kageaki himself, along with his partner, the female mecha spider, Muramasa, make one hell of a main pair — their rocky relationship is what makes the true route that much more fascinating, and especially satisfying by the time you reach the end.
 And since this comes up so often, yes, Muramasa is also the female “dark elf” you might see on various illustrations alongside the game (screenshot below).
 That’s what she used to look like before she became a mechanical spider/Tsurugi.
 How she become that is another story entirely and I leave it up to you to find out by reading the VN.
-She’s by far the most interesting of the main heroines (for me personally), displaying a very strong sense of duty, loyalty towards Kageaki, but also providing much needed comic relief and some of the game’s very few semi-romantic moments.
+She’s by far the most interesting of the main heroines (for me personally), displaying a very strong sense of duty and loyalty towards Kageaki, but also providing some much-needed comic relief and some of the game’s very few semi-romantic moments.
 She’s basically a strong, serious female character that nonetheless does have a more emotional, kinda-sorta tsundere side to her that is just really fun to watch.
-Despite all that she is, and everything her very existence stands for (which I can’t explain due to spoilers), she does have her heart in the right place, and it’s really hard not to come to care about her.
+Despite all that she is, and everything her very existence stands for, she does have her heart in the right place, and it’s really hard not to come to care about her.
 Best girl in the history of best girls, basically.

-In short, while Muramasa does have its hiccups, with certain bits and chapters that I personally found not that riveting (and depending on your tolerance for politics and infodumps, this might be a larger issue), if you do endure those and are sufficiently receptive to the kind of story it wishes to tell (not everyone might be), you will be well rewarded.
-It’s a dark, thought-provoking rollercoaster of an adventure that effectively deconstructs and challenges some of the established tropes regarding valiant heroes, focusing on the darker, bloodier side of what it means to wield arms and wage wars, all the while offering a variety of other content, including betrayals, twisted love, clashing ideals and a cast of fleshed-out, memorable characters.
+In short, while Muramasa does have its hiccups, with certain bits and chapters that I personally didn’t find all that riveting (and depending on your tolerance for politics and infodumps, this might be a larger issue), if you do endure those and are sufficiently receptive to the kind of story it wishes to tell (not everyone might be), you will be well-rewarded.
+It’s a thought-provoking rollercoaster of an adventure that effectively deconstructs and challenges some of the established tropes regarding valiant heroes, focusing on the darker, bloodier side of what it means to wield arms and wage wars, all the while offering a variety of other content, including betrayals, twisted love, clashing ideals and a huge cast of fleshed-out, memorable characters.